Flinders Island is known for its beaches, bush walking, surfing, fishing, diving, native birds and animals.

 It also has a long, interesting and tragic history covering the early sealers, Tasmanian Aborigines, Wybalenna, mutton birds,….. wonderfully illustrated and presented at its local Furneaux Museum.
 Remember you are on Island time, we don’t work 24hrs a day, 7 days a week, but work with the weather and the locals.
 Don’t forget to wave.

 Check the Flinders Island Business Association and Council websites for opening hours, maps & essential information.
-Flinders Island also has a number of tour operators who may be able to help you.
-E.g. Flinders Island Dive, Rockjawtours, Mountain Biking Flinders Island.
+Flinders Island also has several tour operators who may be able to help you.
+E.g. Flinders Island Dive, Rockjawtours, Flinders Island Adventures.

 Alternatively contact the Flinders Island Visitor Information Centre Tel: (03) 6359 5002 for further information.
 To fit in with the weather conditions and the touring schedules it is best to arrange any tours when you book your flights.